Cloos Guide: How To Fix Bent Glasses Easily At Home

 Skrevet af Laura Arnesen den

 Bent glasses can be unbent.
-It may take some time and patience, but we like to see glasses as an investment, and it is definitely worth spending a little effort to try and save them.
+It may take some time and patience, but it’s possible.
+At Christopher Cloos, we like to see glasses as an investment, and it is definitely worth spending a little effort to try and save them.
 Here, we give you our top tips on how to straighten and fix bent glasses.

-We have all tried it.
+We have all experienced it.
 You put your glasses down for just a minute and … crunch.
-Whether you sit on them, step on them, or drop them from your pocket, glasses can get damaged for various reasons.
-You shouldn't just let them go, however – if you love your frames, chances are there’s a solution to fixing them.
-Get ready to learn how to fix bent glasses.
+Whether from sitting on them, stepping on them, or dropping them, glasses can get damaged for various reasons.
+But you shouldn't just let them go.
+If you love your frames, chances are there’s a solution to fixing them.
+Get ready to learn how to fix bent glasses!

 Identify the problem